scheduling-cc/pyscheduling/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `pyscheduling_cc` project is released with a Code of Conduct.
+Please note that the `pyscheduling` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.